Mr. Basketball Invitational

 1999 RICHARD ROSS Valentino’s Nebraska Red All-Stars

 Ross, a 6-4 forward from Lincoln High School in Lincoln, NE, averaged 18.9 points per game in leading his team to the 1999 Mr. Basketball title.
 He paced the Red team with 25 points in the final.
 At the Kentucky Prep Festival a week after Mr. Basketball, Ross scored 42 in a championship game loss to Spiece Gym Rats from Indiana.
 An outstanding receiver in football and jumper in track, he was named the 2000 Nebraska high school athlete of the year.
-Ross signed with the University of South Dakota to play basketball, but now plays football for the nationally ranked University of Nebraska-Kearney.
+Ross signed with the University of South Dakota to play basketball, later transferring to play football for the nationally ranked University of Nebraska-Kearney.

 1998 TANNER ENGEL Valentino’s Nebraska Sr. All-Stars

 Engel helped lead a balanced squad of Nebraska all-staters to the 1998 Mr. Basketball title.
 Engel, a 6-5 forward, led Val’s with 19 points in the title game vs. Team Nebraska.
 A starter since a freshman for Kearney, Neb., Engel averaged 22 points and 10 rebounds as a junior.
-Tanner played as a freshman at NCAA Division I Lehigh University, before transferring back to the University of Nebraska-Kearney where he was a junior in 2001-02.
+Tanner played as a freshman at NCAA Division I Lehigh University, before transferring back to the University of Nebraska-Kearney.

 1997 MIKE HAHN Omaha Godfather’s Red